 Microsoft used to have free notebook service in the cloud.
 Azure notebooks is nowadays deprecated and they recommend using Visual Studio Code to run notebooks on your laptop.

 Visual Studio Code is primarily a code editor but it has much more features bundled inside You could describe it even as a programming environment.

-If you want to create a fully customized data science environment for whatever reason, I would use docker.
+If you want to create a fully customized data science environment for whatever reason, use Docker.

 You can use Python base image and install needed libraries in the Dockerfile.
-You can install Jupyter notebooks to write code in your browser whil your laptop is computation engine.
+Alternatively, choose Miniconda to get most popular packages pre-installed.

 It should be relatively easy to move the dockerized solution to cloud hosting to access the environment through internet.
 Considering how good ML platforms there are available with low cost, I don’t come up with any good reason to build your data science workspace from scratch.